 Crossbreeding shrimp of different color

 When you keep together two different variations of neocaridina you may end up with babies that do not match their mother’s original color.
-This is especially true if you have, say, Blue Velvet shrimp and red cherry shrimp in the same tank – potentially resulting in brownish shrimplets.
+This is especially true if you have, say, Blue Velvet shrimp and red colored RCS in the same tank – potentially resulting in brownish shrimplets.
 But the same could occur if you have shrimp of the same color, but different species!
 A common mistake is to think that breeding together a Blue Dream shrimp and a Blue Jelly shrimp will result in a blue offspring – this is not the case.
-If you wish to preserve the perfect blueness of your Blue Dream, breed them with a black shrimp instead – like a Carbon Rili or Black Sakura.
+If you wish to preserve the perfect blue appearance of your Blue Dream shrimp, breed them with a black shrimp instead – like a Carbon Rili or Black Sakura.

 Blue Dream Shrimp for sale